 (Geoffrey Holder as Baron Samedi in the James Bond film Live and Let Die, 1973.)

-Note that the white journalist who goes uptown to get her story listens to (and looks like the lead singer of) Blondie.
-Blondie had a hit in 1981 called “Rapture,” in which Debbie Harry syncretized various current forms of black popular music, including disco and rap.
-The video contains various references to West African/Carribean religion, including Baron Samedi, the lord of the dead in Haitian voudou (and Basquiat has a cameo).
+In Wild Style, the white journalist who goes uptown to get her story listens to Blondie in her car and rocks a Debbie Harry look.
+Blondie’s 1981 hit “Rapture” syncretized various current forms of black popular music, including disco and rap.
+The video contains references to West African/Carribean religion, including Baron Samedi, the lord of the dead in Haitian voudou (and Basquiat has a cameo).
 What else is going on in this video?
 Is “Rapture” an homage to black culture, or a ripoff?

 This is considered to be the first commercially-released rap single, the 1979 “King Tim III” by the Fatback Band — a live funk band playing instruments, not samples — with rapper Tim Washington.